suomela/mf2d/README.md

     brew install cfitsio

+On Ubuntu Linux, you can try:

+    apt-get install libcfitsio3-dev

-On Linux, you can download the source from http://heasarc.gsfc.nasa.gov/fitsio/fitsio.html and compile and install it e.g. as follows:
+Alternatively, you can download the source from http://heasarc.gsfc.nasa.gov/fitsio/fitsio.html and compile and install it e.g. as follows: